ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/grep11-setup.md

 ## Start the GREP11 server

 If you looked carefully at the JSON file and the YAML file in the previous section, you may have noticed that the YAML file contains more information than the JSON file contains.
 As a result, the syntax is simpler for the command that uses the YAML file.
 The command that uses the JSON file uses command line arguments to provide some of the information that the YAML file contained.
 Compare the two methods:

+!!!
+Reminder
+    **The commands shown below are for reference only**- they have already been performed by the lab instructors in order to set up the lab environment for you.

 ???+ example "Command to start the GREP11 server with the YAML file"